scandum/binary_search/README.md

 The most commonly used binary search variant was first published by Hermann Bottenbruch in 1962 and hasn't notably changed since.

 I succeeded in finding several novel variants with improved performance.
-The algorithms are licensed under GPL 3 and are available as a collection that is bundled with a bench marking routine.
+The algorithms are licensed under GPL 3 (contact me for a commercial license) and are available as a collection that is bundled with a bench marking routine.
 A graph with performance results is included at the bottom of this page.

 The implementations provide a stable search, meaning that if an array contains multiple duplicates the right most matching element is returned.
 I'll briefly describe each variant below.